 One of the most interesting things to see here is the Andean Condor which is the monarch of these skies.
 The Andean Condor is the world’s largest flying bird and is currently an endangered species.
 Fortunately, the Colca Canyon is one of the last refuges for these majestic birds.
 Early morning and late afternoon are the best times to sight the Andean Condor in the Colca Canyon as they take to the skies during this time to hunt for food.

-Other notable bird species in the Canyon includes the Andean goose, the Chilean flamingo, and the Giant hummingbird which is the largest hummingbird on the planet.
+Other notable bird species in the Canyon include the Andean goose, the Chilean flamingo, and the Giant hummingbird which is the largest hummingbird on the planet.

 The Tribes of The Colca Canyon